abhiThere/lecker/README.md

 * Browse and select from a wide variety of exotic meals.
 * Add favourite meals to the cart.
 * Set a quantity for each meal and view its price subsequently.
-* Place an order for the meals in the cart.
+* Order meals in the cart.

 # 📷 Screenshots